 Chicago Bears at San Francisco 49ers (-5.5)

 Two talented defenses will be battling each other in what is likely to be a low-scoring, run-heavy game.
 The biggest key will be the quarterback position, as each team’s signal caller had to leave last week’s game due to a concussion.
-Alex Smith is expected to play, despite last week’s concussion, while Jay Cutler has been officially ruled out, leaving Jason Campbell to start for the Bears.
+Alex Smith is expected to play, despite last week’s concussion.
+Jay Cutler, meanwhile, is officially out.
+That means Jason Campbell replaces Cutler.
 With Smith healthy, the advantage would go to the 49ers.
 Again, the game’s focus will be on the defenses.
 Each team’s offensive line has allowed its share of sacks (Niners tied for 2nd most and Bears the 5th most).
-With a low scoring game expected, my gut pushed me towards the Bears to keep this close, simply because there will not be a lot of points put on the board.
+Expect a low-scoring game.
+The Bears should keep the game close, with not a lot of points on the board.
 The announcement of Campbell and Smith starting has swayed me some, but with guys like Forte and Marshall on offense, I still believe that Chicago has the weapons to hang with San Francisco.
 Take the Bears and the points.

 KP’s Pick: Chicago